ON THIS PAGE: You will learn about the different ways doctors use to treat people with CML. To see other pages, use the menu.

 A complete molecular response is when no cells with the BCR-ABL fusion gene are found in the bone marrow or peripheral blood.

-More sensitive blood tests, such as PCR and rarely FISH (see Diagnosis), are usually done every three months on a blood sample after a person has a cytogenetic response in the bone marrow cells.
+More sensitive blood tests, such as PCR and occasionally FISH (see Diagnosis), are usually done every 3 months on a blood sample after a person has a cytogenetic response in the bone marrow cells.
 Patients who have no cells with the Philadelphia chromosome on regular cytogenetic tests often need to have PCR testing to find a molecular response.
-Patients who have a rapid decrease in the number of cells with the Philadelphia chromosome by three months after starting treatment may have the best long-term outcomes.
+Patients who have a rapid decrease in the number of cells with the Philadelphia chromosome by 3 months after starting treatment may have the best long-term outcomes.

-Both dasatinib and nilotinib have been shown to bring about a complete cytogenetic response sooner and in more patients newly diagnosed with CML when compared with imatinib.
+Both dasatinib and nilotinib have been shown to bring about a complete cytogenetic response sooner and in more people newly diagnosed with CML when compared with imatinib.
 However, imatinib has been used for longer.
-There is no difference in overall survival when using either imatinib or another one of these other drugs as initial treatment.
+There is no difference in overall survival when using either imatinib or another TKI as initial treatment.
 Bosutinib and ponatinib are newer drugs but both have also produced complete cytogenetic responses in patients with CML.
 Because of possible severe side effects, caution and careful monitoring is needed if ponatinib is recommended after other drugs have stopped working.
-However, ponatinib is the only TKI that works for patients with the T315I mutation.
-If the medication you start with stops working, the dose may be increased or a different TKI may still be effective.
+However, ponatinib is the only TKI that works for patients whose CML cells have the T315I mutation.
+If the medication you start with stops working, the dose may be increased or a different TKI may be used instead.

 Chemotherapy is the use of drugs to destroy cancer cells, usually by stopping the cancer cells’ ability to grow and divide.
 Chemotherapy is given by a medical oncologist or a hematologist.